|How to bookmark " Enrolment"|

 The Society is non-political, and moved by a desire for friendship and understanding with the Burmese people, and devotion to their interests.
 Members undertake to respect the Society's high nature and purpose, and to treat each other with courtesy.
 Members must also respect each others' copyright and confidentiality, and those of the Society.
 In particular, members undertake not share their Internet password with others.

 The more personal information a member provides on joining, the more he or she is likely to get out of membership.
 We plan to start sending our existing members a bit of interesting information about new members, to serve as an introduction.
 If you are willing to share what you write in the "About you" and "Interests" sections, with other members only, then please check the check box near the bottom of the form.
 Apart from that, all your details and particularly postal and e-mail addresses will be kept absolutely confidential.

 The Society keeps its subscription low as a matter of policy.
-The annual subscription is only $16.00.
+The annual subscription is now £20.00.